The Bankrate promise

 - Monthly principal and interest – The total you can expect to pay for your mortgage payment monthly, not including your homeowners insurance and property taxes

-- Prepayment penalty – Stipulates if you’ll be charged a fee, called a prepayment penalty, if you choose to pay down the mortgage more quickly or pay it off entirely before the original loan term ends
+- Prepayment penalty – Stipulates if your lender charges a fee, called a prepayment penalty, if you choose to pay down the mortgage more quickly or pay it off entirely before the original loan term ends

 - Balloon payment – A large lump sum you’ll pay when the loan term ends.
 Your loan estimate will tell you if there is a balloon payment and how much it is